MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 ## Automatically connect to CRM

-If you have a Dynamics 365 environment (production or non-production) with the Copilot for Sales solution, you're automatically connected to your environment the first time you open the Copilot for Sales app.
+If you have a Dynamics 365 environment (production or non-production) with the Sales solution, you're automatically connected to your environment the first time you open the Sales app.
 The environment you're connected to is determined based on the following rules:

 |Scenario  |Auto connect rule  |
 |---------|---------|